Table of Contents Hide

-- Present Centered Therapy (PCT): A type of non-trauma focused psychotherapy used for treating PTSD is PCT therapy.
-It centers in and on the existing issues rather than directly processing the trauma.
-The therapy also offers a psycho-education about the impact of trauma on one’s life as well as teaching problem to overcome and deal with current life stressors.
+- Present Centered Therapy (PCT): A type of non-trauma-focused psychotherapy used for treating PTSD is PCT therapy.
+It centers on the existing issues rather than directly processing the trauma.
+The therapy also offers psycho-education about the impact of trauma on one’s life as well as teaching problem to overcome and deal with current life stressors.

 People with PTSD are mostly under threat due to the imbalance of chemicals called neurotransmitters in the brain.
 Administration of certain medications helps to stop thinking about and reacting to nightmares and flashbacks.
 Various types of drugs affect brain chemistry related to fear and anxiety.
 Doctors usually start treatment by administering:

 1. Serotonin-Norepinephrine Reuptake Inhibitors (SNRIs): These medications are considered a first-line treatment for the treatment of anxiety disorders.
 They increase the levels of the neurotransmitters serotonin and norepinephrine by inhibiting their reabsorption into cells in the brain.
 Some of the SNRIs include:

 - Paroxetine (Paxil)